The velocity dispersion function of red galaxies in four Hubble Frontier Fields galaxy clusters: Abstract

 \section{Abstract}

-{We present a detailed study of the stellar kinematic properties of red member galaxies in the cores of four strong lensing galaxy clusters at intermediate redshift included in the the \textit{Hubble} Frontier Fields programme: Abell 2744 ($z=0.307$), Abell S1063 ($z=0.346$), MACS J0416.1$-$2403 ($z=0.397$), and MACS J1149.6$+$2223 ($z=0.542$).
+{We present a detailed study of the stellar kinematic properties of red member galaxies in the cores of four strong lensing galaxy clusters at intermediate redshifts included in the \textit{Hubble} Frontier Fields programme: Abell 2744 ($z=0.307$), Abell S1063 ($z=0.346$), MACS J0416.1$-$2403 ($z=0.397$), and MACS J1149.6$+$2223 ($z=0.542$).
 We focussed on a large sample of 723 red cluster members in the four clusters, selected spectroscopically and photometrically, and we measured their structural parameters using \texttt{MORPHOFIT} for all \textit{Hubble} Frontier Fields bands.
 Taking advantage of deep (3.1~h to 17~h of exposure time) integral-field spectroscopic data from the Multi Unit Spectroscopic Explorer (MUSE) on the Very Large Telescope, available for the cores of all four clusters, we tested a pipeline based on the public spectral fitting code \texttt{pPXF} to reliably and systematically measure the line-of-sight stellar velocity dispersion $\sigma$ of cluster members with a spectral $S/N\geq 10$, with a statistical uncertainty consistently below 5\%.
 The resulting catalogue contains 213 measured $\sigma$ values across the four clusters.
-Combining stellar kinematics and multi-band galaxy morphology, we calibrated the Fundamental Plane relation in the rest-frame $r$ band for the early-type cluster members, selected from their colour and morphology, finding compatible parameters both across the clusters and in comparison with large samples of early-type field galaxies, and noting hints of zero-point evolution with redshift.
+Combining stellar kinematics and multi-band galaxy morphology, we calibrated the Fundamental Plane relation in the rest-frame $r$ band for the early-type cluster members, selected from their colour and morphology; we found compatible parameters both across the clusters and in comparison with large samples of early-type field galaxies, and noted hints of zero-point evolution with redshift.
 Finally, we used the calibrated Fundamental Plane relations to assign a velocity dispersion value to all 723 red cluster members and studied the velocity dispersion function for each cluster, down to $\log \sigma \, \mathrm{[km \, s^{-1}] = 1.5}$.
-A Schechter-function fit of the velocity functions suggests, in spite of the intrinsic variability between the four clusters resulting from their assembly history, compatible parameters: a positive $\alpha$ slope with values in the range $0.55-1.60$, and $\log\sigma^*\, [\mathrm{km\,s^{-1}}]$ between $2.18$ and $2.47$.
-Compared to previous works, we extend the systematic study of the central velocity dispersion of cluster galaxies to lower-$\sigma$ regimes.
-We suggest deeper insights on the evolution of member galaxies may be obtained with a larger cluster sample spanning a wider redshift range. } \keywords{galaxies: clusters: general -- galaxies: elliptical and lenticular, cD -- galaxies: kinematics and dynamics }
+In spite of the intrinsic variability between the four clusters resulting from their assembly history, a Schechter function fit of the velocity functions suggests compatible parameters: a positive $\alpha$ slope with values in the range $0.55-1.60$ and $\log\sigma^*\, [\mathrm{km\,s^{-1}}]$ between $2.18$ and $2.47$.
+Unlike previous works, we extended the systematic study of the central velocity dispersion of cluster galaxies to lower-$\sigma$ regimes.
+We suggest that deeper insights on the evolution of member galaxies may be obtained with a larger cluster sample spanning a wider redshift range. } \keywords{galaxies: elliptical and lenticular, cD -- galaxies: clusters: individual: Abell 2744 -- galaxies: clusters: individual: Abell S1063 -- galaxies: clusters: individual: MACS J0416.1–2403 -- galaxies: clusters: individual: MACS J1149.6+2223 -- galaxies: kinematics and dynamics }